Google Earth Studio is a web-based animation tool for Google Earth’s satellite and 3D imagery. It was first released in 2018 as an invite only beta.

 The Projects Archive is a zip file that contains a copy of all your projects.

-The projects are stored in .esp files with their name as the filename and in corresponding folders.
+files with their name as the filename and in corresponding folders.
 The content of the file is simply the data

 value as a serialized JSON.
 And this time the project we have created is included here as well.